Which is the best unsweetened almond milk under $5?

 The good thing is that the tetra packs can be stored for a long time, so if you see the milk you love on offer – grab a few and stash them.

-Our pick: Home brand milks from Coles, Woolworths and Aldi tend to be the cheapest, although, of course, there are often other brands of almond milk on sale for a reduced cost, or for a 2 for 1 offer.
+Home brand milks from Coles, Woolworths and Aldi tend to be the cheapest, although, of course, there are often other brands of almond milk on sale for a reduced cost, or for a 2-for-1 offer.

-Try this: Chocolate Thickie, with almond milk, pear, oats and chia seeds.
+Try it in this recipe: Chocolate Thickie, with almond milk, pear, oats and chia seeds.

 Almond milk is generally lower in calories than cow’s milk.
 Pureharvest has the highest calories per 250ml than any of the other brands, but this makes sense as its almond content is more than double most of the other brands.

-Try this: Choc Berry Chia Pudding for a healthy yet filling breakfast.
+Try it in this recipe: Choc Berry Chia Pudding for a healthy yet filling breakfast.